 Privacy.
 Third Parties will commit to protecting the reasonable privacy expectations or personal information of everyone they do business with, including suppliers, customers, consumers, and employees.
 Third Parties will company with privacy and information security laws and regulatory requirements when personal information is collected, stored, processed, transmitted, and shared.

 Artificial Intelligence and Automated Decision Making.
-Third Parties will commit to using and developing artificial intelligence (AI) in a manner that aligns with eBay’s accountable AI principles, which include:
+Third Parties will commit to developing, deploying, or using artificial intelligence (AI) in a manner that aligns with eBay’s responsible AI principles, which include:

-- Impacting the economy in a positive and inclusive way, meaning fostering healthy competition, inclusion, and innovation, including for consumers and smaller business.
+Third Parties’ use of AI shall impact the economy in a positive and inclusive way, meaning fostering healthy competition, inclusion, and innovation, including for consumers and smaller businesses.

 Labor and Human Rights